Banner

 Simulation-Based Training Program for Fellow Education

 The Division of Neonatology at CHAM runs a multidisciplinary perinatal simulation program that provides comprehensive and innovative training to improve perinatal care and educate staff and trainees.
 The education of Neonatal Perinatal Medicine fellows and their development as educators is essential to this effort.
 The program integrates the elements of Team STEPPS, state of the art and custom-made simulators, and highly trained facilitators.
 Since the program’s inception, the program has expanded to include residents, fellows, nurses, respiratory therapists, and paramedics from the community.
-We have coordinated our efforts with other disciplines to run simulation-based scenarios in conjunction with Obstetrics and Gynecology, and Pediatric Subspecialties including Cardiology, Anesthesia, Surgery, and Otolaryngology.
+We have coordinated our efforts with other disciplines to run simulation-based scenarios in conjunction with Obstetrics and Gynecology, and Pediatric Subspecialties including Cardiology, Anesthesia, Surgery, and Otorhinolaryngology.
 Techniques and models that have been developed at our institution have been presented at both national and international meetings, as well as published in peer-reviewed academic resources.

 The elements of the simulation-based training program for Neonatal-Perinatal fellows include: